Zeioth/compiler.nvim/README.md

 ## Roadmap

-* Command `CompilerRedo` to re-run the last selected action.
-This comes handy for languages with many options like python or ruby.
 * Research the viability of supporting building system for languages which have an standard (c, cpp, rust, java)